mmistakes/minimal-mistakes/_drafts/learn-doobie-for-great-good.md

 As it's the first query we make, the code is really verbose.
 However, we can analyze every aspect of a query in this way.

-First, the `sql` interpolator allows us to create SQL statement fragments (more to come).
+First, the `sql` [interpolator](https://blog.rockthejvm.com/how-to-create-your-own-string-interpolator/) allows us to create SQL statement fragments (more to come).
 Next, the method `query` lets us create a type that maps the single-row result of the query in a Scala type.
 The class is called `Query0[A]`.
 To accumulate results into a list, we use the `to[List]` method, which creates a `ConnectionIO[List[String]]`.

 The `ConnectionIO[A]` type is interesting since it introduces a typical pattern used in the Doobie library.
 In fact, **Doobie defines all its most essential types as instances of the [`Free` monad](https://typelevel.org/cats/datatypes/freemonad.html)**.

 Although the description and profound comprehension of the free monad is behind the scope of this article, we can say that a program with the type `ConnectionIO[A]` represents a computation that, given a `Connection`, will generate a value of type `IO[A]`.

 Every free monad is only a description of a program.
 It's not executable at all since it requires an interpreter.
 The interpreter, in this case, is the `Transactor` we created.
 Its role is to compile the program into a `Kleisli[IO, Connection, A]`.
-As we should remember from the course on [Cats](https://rockthejvm.com/p/cats), the previous `Kleisli` is another representation of the function `Connection => IO[A]`.
+The course on [Cats](https://rockthejvm.com/p/cats) explains `Kleisli` in depth, but in short, the previous `Kleisli` is another representation of the function `Connection => IO[A]`.

 So, given an instance of `IO[Connection]` to the `Kleisli` through the `transact` method, we can execute the compiled program into the desired `IO[A]`, and then run it using the Cats Effect library: